NNaik98/MarlBotscript/README.md

 # MarlBotscript
-script to run the bot
+automate the process : script to run the Marlbot by Naik